 From left: Kwan Rey Chen, Whitney Acoba, Shelby Stewart, Sandra Vielma, Heather Nielsen, Chelsea Harmon

-Legacy Emanuel (EM) Medical Center is the largest hospital in the Legacy Health System located in Portland, Oregon.
-EM is home to a Level 1 trauma center, Oregon’s only burn center, highest-level care neurosciences department, a robust general surgery program and Legacy’s cardiothoracic surgery program.
-Legacy Emanuel is a regional leader for exceptional care in emergency medicine, critical care and complex surgical cases involving burns, cardiac, neurological, oral maxillofacial, orthopedic, trauma and vascular specialties.
-EM pharmacists are an integral part of the multidisciplinary teams in the 12-bed cardiovascular ICU, 24-bed neuro-trauma ICU, 16-bed burn unit, trauma recovery acute care unit, internal medicine and progressive cardiac care unit.
+Legacy Emanuel Medical Center (LEMC) is the largest hospital in the Legacy Health system located in Portland, Oregon.
+LEMC is home to a Level 1 trauma center for both adults and pediatrics, Oregon’s only burn center, highest-level care neurosciences department, a robust general surgery program and Legacy’s cardiothoracic surgery program.
+Legacy Emanuel Medical Center is a regional leader for exceptional care in emergency medicine, critical care and complex surgical cases involving burns, cardiac, neurological, oral maxillofacial, orthopedic, trauma and vascular specialties.
+LEMC pharmacists are an integral part of the multidisciplinary teams in the cardiovascular ICU, neuro-trauma ICU, burn unit, trauma recovery acute care unit, internal medicine, progressive cardiac care unit and pediatrics.
 Pharmacists also play a vital role with the infectious disease specialists, stroke team, surgical services and a busy 29-bed emergency department.

-Legacy Good Samaritan (GS) Medical Center, located in the heart of Northwest Portland, provides highly specialized care, including oncology, emergency services, intensive care, and rehabilitation.
+Legacy Good Samaritan Medical Center (LGSMC), is a CMS 5-star rated hospital located in the heart of Northwest Portland, and provides highly specialized care, including a top rated cancer program, emergency services, cardiac interventional services, intensive care, and rehabilitation.
 Surgical services include kidney transplant, bariatric, and eye surgery programs.
-GS pharmacists provide quality service and critical care to all of these clinical programs.
+LGSMC pharmacists provide quality service and critical care to all of these clinical programs.

-Legacy Salmon Creek (SC) Medical Center is a community hospital located in Vancouver, Washington.
-A Pharmacy Practice Residency at Legacy’s fastest growing hospital offers dual licensure with Oregon and many opportunities in a robust critical care environment which includes a high volume 30+ bed emergency department, a 30 bed ICU/IMCU, and NICU.
-We also offer other services such as our engaging oncology service and medical/surgery program.
-SC pharmacists play an active and critical role as part of the multidisciplinary team to provide the highest quality service to our patients.
+Legacy Salmon Creek Medical Center (LSMC) is a 220- bed community, CMS 5-star rated hospital located across the Columbia River in Vancouver, Washington.
+The PGY1 Residency at Legacy’s fastest growing hospital offers many opportunities in a robust critical care environment which includes a high volume Emergency Department (32 beds with an average of 75,000 visits), a 30-bed ICU/IMCU, and an 18-bed NICU.
+We also offer other services such as our engaging ambulatory oncology service, medical/surgery program, and recent expansion to provide interventional cardiology (PCI).
+LSCMC pharmacists play an active and critical role as part of the multidisciplinary team to provide the highest quality service to our patients.

-Legacy Meridian Park (MP) Medical Center is a 145-bed full-service community hospital located 13 miles from downtown Portland.
-Decentralized pharmacists serve MP in a variety of settings including: a 32 bed ICU/IMCU where pharmacists round with the multidisciplinary team; a nationally recognized acute stroke center, with pharmacists at the front line on the stroke team; a busy 27 bed emergency department; internal medicine, where pharmacists collaborate with hospitalists throughout all phases of patient care; a large orthopedic surgery program; and a busy anticoagulation clinic.
-Our location is the clinical practice site for a Pacific University School of Pharmacy faculty member.
+Legacy Meridian Park Medical Center (LMPMC) is a CMS 5-star community hospital located 13 miles from downtown Portland.
+Decentralized pharmacists serve LMPMC in a variety of settings including: an ICU/IMCU where pharmacists round with the interdisciplinary team; a nationally recognized acute stroke center, with pharmacists at the front line on the stroke team; a busy Emergency Department; Internal Medicine, where pharmacists collaborate with Hospitalists throughout all phases of care; a large orthopedic surgery program; and a busy medication management/anticoagulant clinic.
+The majority of our PGY1 preceptors have completed residency training.
+Our location is the clinical practice site for a Pacific University School of Pharmacy practice faculty member.

 For more information regarding each individual site and the elective learning experiences offered there, please click here.